la2050/archive/_organizations/alzheimers-association-california-southland-chapter.md

 title: 'Alzheimer''s Association, California Southland Chapter'
 uri: /organizations/alzheimers-association-california-southland-chapter/
 challenge_url: 'http://maker.good.is/myla2050/projects/EarlyDetection.html'
+extrapolated_project_ids:
+  - '3102016'
+project_titles_from_extrapolated_project_ids:
+  - >-
+    Changing the Course of the Alzheimer’s Epidemic in L.A.
+County:  Early Detection Counts Campaign
 project_titles:
   - >-
+    Changing the Course of the Alzheimer’s Epidemic in L.A.
+County:  Early Detection Counts Campaign
+project_titles_from_project_ids:
+  - >-
     Changing the Course of the Alzheimerâ€™s Epidemic in L.A.
 County:  Early Detection Counts Campaign
+original_project_titles:
+  - >-
+    Changing the Course of the Alzheimer’s Epidemic in L.A.
+County:  Early Detection Counts Campaign
+original_project_ids:
+  - '3102016'
 youtube_video_identifier: DVIx37igPg0

 ---